treesess/STEAMRELAY/showcase/250119 mod of drill for concrete vibration in plastic mold/readme.md

 i don't have a palm sander, but a hand drill can do the same by grasping any mass-eccentric object.

-Here comes the CAD of a connection between two bolts:
+Here comes the CAD of a connection between two bolts (an M8 and an M10 by my hand):

 ![image](https://github.com/user-attachments/assets/98e7e853-b257-42f3-8a77-55617f18c06f)